Why We Make Wine

 Gianni Buonomo Vintners produces around 2000 cases per year.
 The wines sell-out each vintage.

-“The winery is right by the beach and has a cool Pacific breeze drifting through it all day.
-There’s no better place to enjoy great wine with great friends.”
+“The winery is close to the beach so there is a cool Pacific breeze drifting through all day.
+There’s no better place for wine tasting with friends.”

-In November 2015, a tired, old antique store only 2.5 blocks from the beach was converted into a brand-new, fully functioning 3000 sq. ft. winery.
-It is complete with a production area, a laboratory, a barrel room and a well-appointed tasting room.
+In November 2015, a tired, old antique store two blocks from the beach was converted into a brand-new, fully functioning 3000 sq. ft. urban winery and tasting room.